konsulting/porter/README.md

 You can review received emails in MailHog's UI at [http://localhost:8025](http://localhost:8025/).
 Or, you can use the MailHog API to inspect received emails.

-## PHP Extensions

-We have added a number of PHP extensions to the containers that we use frequently.
-Notable ones are Imagick and Xdebug.

-### Xdebug

-Xdebug is available on each PHP container. `xdebug.ini` files are stored in `storage/config` by PHP version.

-It is set up for use with PhpStorm, and on demand - you can use an extension such as Xdebug helper in Chrome to send the Cookie required to activate a debugging session ([Jetbrains article](https://confluence.jetbrains.com/display/PhpStorm/Configure+Xdebug+Helper+for+Chrome+to+be+used+with+PhpStorm)).

-Xdebug is set up to communicate with the host machine on port 9001 to avoid clashes with any locally installed PHP-fpm.

 ## Browser Testing

 We like [Laravel Dusk](https://laravel.com/docs/5.6/dusk), and also help with [Orchestra Testbench Dusk](https://github.com/orchestral/testbench-dusk) for package development.
 Porter provides a browser container with Chrome and Chromedriver for browser testing.